mi-uh/plasma-i3-vim-keybindings/README.md

-# i3plasma
+# Plasma-i3-vim-keybindings

-KDE Plasma shortcuts inspired by i3 and Vim. `Meta` is the primary modifier, with navigation based on `H/J/K/L`.
+KDE Plasma keybindings inspired by i3 and Vim. `Meta` is the primary modifier, with navigation based on `H/J/K/L`.

 ## Key bindings